A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Summary

 We performed a radiative transfer simulation based on the ejecta profile in the homologously expanding phase obtained by our long-term HD simulation.
 We found that a large amount of total ejecta with low lanthanide fraction does not always result in the bright optical emission.
 Indeed, the optical emission was not as bright as in AT2017gfo despite the inferred large amount of total ejecta mass and low lanthanide fraction of the ejecta.
 We showed that preferential diffusion of photons toward the equatorial direction due to the prolate ejecta morphology, large opacity contribution of Zr, Y, and lanthanides, and low specific heating rate of the ejecta are the keys for this light curve property.
 This indicates that the progenitor of AT2017gfo is not likely to be a BNS merger that results in a long-lived remnant NS by which a strong polar outflow is necessarily driven.
 Our non-trivial findings increase the importance of the realistic ejecta modeling by employing the NR simulation data for the kilonova light curve prediction.

-Since~\cite{Fujibayashi:2020dvr} suggested that ejecta from BNS mergers that result in long-lived remnant NSs will share the common property, the resulting kilonova light curves from such systems would show the similar property to what we found in this work: kilonovae with relatively faint optical and bright infrared emission.
-The future observation of a kilonova with such features will be a good indicator for the formation of a long-lived remnant NS.
+Since~\cite{Fujibayashi:2020dvr} suggested that ejecta from BNS mergers that result in long-lived remnant NSs will share the common property, the resulting kilonova light curves from such systems might show the similar property to what we found in this work: kilonovae with relatively faint optical and bright infrared emission.
+The future observation of a kilonova with such features could be a good indicator for the formation of a long-lived remnant NS.

 We pointed out that the presence of a bright optical emission in the kilonova might be the indicator for the collapse of the merger remnant NS to a black hole in a short time scale ($\sim 0.1$\,s) after the onset of merger.
 Indeed, we showed that the suppression of the high velocity ejecta components in the polar region will enhance the optical emission.
 However, it is not clear that such an ejecta profile is indeed realized for the case that the remnant NS collapses to a black hole because we do not confirm the results of this type by NR simulations.
-We also note that there have been proposed alternative ways that possibly realize the bright optical emission~\cite[see e.g.,][]{Piro:2017ayh,Arcavi:2018mzm,Matsumoto:2018mra}.
+We also note that there have been proposed alternative ways that possibly realize the bright optical emission~\cite[see e.g.,][]{Piro:2017ayh,Arcavi:2018mzm,Matsumoto:2018mra,Nativi:2020moj,Klion:2020efn}.
 Thus, further systematic investigation based on NR simulations is needed to obtain the deeper understanding.
-Furthermore, we also pointed out that more detailed physical process, such as non-LTE effect to the ionization population and radiative transfer, may also modify the results.
-This indicates that more detailed microphysics would be needed for the accurate light curve prediction.
+The nucleosynthesis and resultant radioactive heating rates can also depend on the adopted nuclear ingredients such as the mass model (HFB-21 of~\citealt{Goriely:2010bm} in this study; see~\citealt{Fujibayashi:2020dvr}), as pointed out by, e.g.,~\cite{Wu:2018mvg,Zhu:2020eyk}.
+Furthermore, we also pointed out that more detailed physical process in radiative transfer, such as non-LTE effect to the ionization population, may also modify the results.
+This indicates that more detailed microphysics will be needed for the accurate light curve prediction.

+\acknowledgments We thank Smaranika Banerjee, Kenta Hotokezaka, Wataru Ishizaki, and Koutarou Kyutoku for valuable discussions.
+Numerical computation was performed on Cray XC40 at Yukawa Institute for Theoretical Physics, Kyoto University and Sakura cluster at Max Planck Institute for Gravitational Physics (Albert Einstein Institute).
+This work was supported by Grant-in-Aid for Scientific Research (JP16H02183, JP17H06361, JP15H02075, JP17H06363, JP18H05859, JP19H00694, JP20H00158) of JSPS and by a post-K computer project (Priority issue No. 9) of Japanese MEXT.